 - Rinse and thinly slice a lemon, then cut each slice in half.
 Remove any seeds.
 Put 4 lemon slices in the glass.

-- Pour in the hot sweet tea until the glass is 3/4 full (roughly 1 cup), then pour the lemonade on top (roughly 1/2 cup).
+- Pour in the hot sweet tea until the glass is ¾ full (about 8 ounces), then pour the homemade lemonade on top (about 4 ounces).

 - Stir gently with a long-handled spoon, then garnish with a half of a lemon slice on the rim.
 Add a mint leaf and one or two paper straws.
 Serve immediately.

 - If you don't have clothespins handy, you can tie the tea bags to the handle of the pitcher.

 - A lemon wedge or slice, mint spring, or a colorful paper straw are some other garnish ideas.